Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Hubble Constant Measurement Methodology

 The determination of $H_0$ via this relation relies on three independent observational probes: 1).
-The combination \([H(z) D_A(z)]^{\rm BAO}\) is obtained from BAO measurements, using both line-of-sight and transverse clustering scales, which does not require an external calibration of the sound horizon; 2).
+The combination $[H(z) D_A(z)]^{\rm BAO}$ is obtained from BAO measurements, using both line-of-sight and transverse clustering scales, which does not require an external calibration of the sound horizon; 2).
 The Hubble parameter $[H(z)]^{\rm CC}$ is measured directly using cosmic chronometers (CC), which compare differential ages of passively evolving galaxies (e.g., in globular clusters) with their spectroscopic redshifts.
 This approach provides model-independent $H(z)$ estimates, though it depends on certain astrophysical modeling assumptions.
 3).
-The quantity \([H_0 D_L]^{\rm SN}\) is inferred from Type Ia supernova (SN Ia) observations, which also do not rely on external calibration.
-Next, we will introduce these three types of data respectively.
+The quantity $[H_0 D_L]^{\rm SN}$ is inferred from Type Ia supernova (SN Ia) observations, which also do not rely on external calibration. {This methodology was first introduced by \citet{2023PhRvD.107b3520R}, and was subsequently advanced by \citet{2025ApJ...978L..33G} who incorporated the latest observational data from DESI DR1.}